parhammed/simple-http-srv/README.md

 # simple-http-srv

-A simple web 1 backend code with python socket
+**WARING:** this isn't a real HTTP server

+A simple server that transfer files through http protocol